History of ice hockey: Initial development

-One of Grant's main theses is that there is simply no way to understand Montreal ice hockey's rise without considering Halifax's earlier contributions, rather than ignoring it altogether, which has become the common practise.
-From the time of Montreal's introduction in 1872-73, to the Montreal game's 1893 conquest of the Stanley Cup and the professional game soon afterward, the rise and standardization of early modern ice hockey was a Halifax-Montreal game from start to finish.
-He says that while Montreal grabbed all of the glory, Halifax worked behind the scenes, feeding Canada's insatiable demand for its local technologies.
+Ice hockey in early postwar Germany: A game between Aschaffenburg and Darmstadt in the 1948/49 season.

 In Europe, it was previously believed that in 1885 the Oxford University Ice Hockey Club was formed to play the first Ice Hockey Varsity Match against traditional rival Cambridge in St. Moritz, Switzerland; however, this is now considered to have been a game of bandy.
 A similar claim which turned out to be accurate is that the oldest rivalry in ice hockey history is between Queen's University at Kingston and Royal Military College of Kingston, Ontario, with the first known match taking place in 1886.

 In 1888, the Governor General of Canada, The Lord Stanley of Preston, first attended the Montreal Winter Carnival tournament and was impressed with the game.
 His sons and his daughter, Isobel Stanley, were hockey enthusiasts.
 In 1892, realizing that there was no recognition for the best team in Canada (although a number of leagues had championship trophies), he purchased a silver bowl for use as a trophy.
 The Dominion Hockey Challenge Cup (which later became known as the Stanley Cup) was first awarded in 1893 to the Montreal Hockey Club, champions of the AHAC; it continues to be awarded annually to the National Hockey League's championship team.
 Stanley's son Arthur helped organize the Ontario Hockey Association, and Stanley's daughter Isobel was one of the first women to play ice hockey.